-Agencies use the Internet for many different purposes, communicating through their websites valuable information to the public not only about rulemaking, but also about a variety of other issues and activities.
-The proliferation of competing demands for communication makes rulemaking only one - perhaps even to some, a relatively minor one - of the many priorities under consideration when agency officials make decisions about the design and functionality of their websites.
-As a result, the risk exists that agencies will make website design decisions without giving due consideration to the values of public participation reflected in the various laws and executive orders that have called upon agencies to use electronic media to enhance the public's understanding of and role in rulemaking.
-Indeed, an emerging approach to government website design focuses on giving prominence to "top tasks" sought by members of the public.
-165 Such an approach certainly has much to be said for it.
-But an exclusive focus on current website use or demand will probably push information about rulemaking, and online opportunities for public commenting on rulemaking, far into the background -- simply because the volume of website traffic generated by online government services performed by many agencies dwarfs the traffic related to rulemaking.
-Rulemaking may perhaps never be a "top task" in terms of the numbers of web users, but in a democracy few tasks compare in significance with the ability of government agencies to create binding law backed up with the threat of civil, and even, criminal penalties.
+public's understanding of and role in rulemaking.167 Indeed, an emerging approach to government website design focuses on giving prominence to "top tasks" sought by members of the public.168 Such an approach certainly has much to be said for it.
+But an exclusive focus on current website use or demand will probably push information about rulemaking, and online opportunities for public commenting on rulemaking, far into the background, simply because the volume of website traffic generated by online government services performed by many agencies dwarfs the traffic related to rulemaking.
+Rulemaking may perhaps never be a "top task" in terms of the numbers of web users, but in a democracy few tasks compare in significance with the ability of government agencies to create binding law backed up with the threat of civil, and even criminal, penalties.

 For this reason, officials who make decisions about the design of and content on their agencies' websites should ensure that rulemaking information will be easily accessible to ordinary individuals - not just displayed in a way that comports with current traffic or usage patterns.
 Consider, as an example, the website for the Federal Communication Commission (FCC).
-The FCC website recently received a major redesign, making it perhaps the most up-to-date website design of any federal agency, with many appropriate and useful improvements made after extensive public input.
-166 Nevertheless, from the standpoint of making rulemaking information accessible to ordinary citizens, it is striking the website is not a clear and accessible as the agency's former site.
-The new site does not list "rulemaking" or "regulation" prominently on the home page.
-167 Instead, the new site includes a tab for "rulemaking" as one pull-down option under the heading "Business and Licensing."
-168
+The FCC website recently received a major redesign, making it perhaps the most up-todate website design of any federal agency, with many appropriate and useful improvements made after extensive public input.169 Nevertheless, from the standpoint of making rulemaking information accessible to ordinary citizens, it is striking the website is not as clear and accessible as the agency's former site.
+The new site does not list "rulemaking" or "regulation" prominently on the home page.170 Instead, the new site includes a tab for "rulemaking" as one pull-down option under the heading "Business and Licensing."171

-Of course, if a citizen seeking to find out about FCC's policy work goes to the FCC website, she might be forgiven for not looking for a tab labeled "Business and Licensing."
-She might be expected first to click on the tab for "Our Work" -- but she will not see there any option for rulemaking.
-Only if she clicks further under "Our Work," on a pull-down labeled http://www.whitehouse.gov/blog/2011/07/13/what-you-missed-live-chat-improving-federal-websites (video last accessed July 17, 2011) (statement by Sheila Campbell, Director of the General Services Administration's Center for Excellence in Digital Government).
+Of course, if a citizen seeking to find out about FCC's policy work goes to the FCC website, she might be forgiven for not looking under a tab labeled "Business and Licensing."
+She might be expected first to click on the tab for "Our Work" - but she will not see there any option for rulemaking.
+Only if she clicks further under "Our Work," on a pull-down labeled "Consumers," and then goes to another webpage, will she find a section toward the bottom for rulemaking.
+There she will find under a heading obliquely called "Related Content for Consumers" an incomplete list of the agency's proposed rules.172 Alternatively, if she clicks the "Take Action"173 button on the home page and then further chooses the pull-down menu item for filing a public comment, she will find a list of the Commission's "Most Active Proceedings 174 (Figure 7) - although some of these proceedings appear to be largely if not fully